11th November 2009

 But there are some situations where it can be beneficial to reinvent the wheel, so long as you know why you’re doing it and it’s for the right reasons:

 I am sick and tired of large bloated CMS or blog systems.
-Wordpress I’m looking at you.
+WordPress I’m looking at you.

 I’ve been a fan of the idea that people who are smarter than you should do their smart work for you.
 And I tried my best to apply that to the current blogging systems out there.
 So I said enough is enough.
 I’ll make my own.